 APPLICATION REQUIREMENTS AND DEADLINES

-Along with the Graduate School application requirements, a complete application includes:
+Along with the Office of Graduate Studies application requirements, a complete application includes:

-2 Official test score reports for the Graduate Record Exam (GRE) and, for international applicants, the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
+- Graduate Record Exam (GRE) and, for international applicants, the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) official test scores.
 Information about submitting official test scores is available from the Graduate Catalog.
-The ETS code for UTA is 6013; and
+The ETS code for UTA is 6013.

-3 Three Letters of Recommendation.
-Letters should attest to the applicant’s ability to do doctoral-level work and successfully complete the dissertation.
-Letters must be from references who hold a PhD degree; and
+- Three letters of recommendation attesting to the applicant’s ability to do doctoral-level work and complete the dissertation.
+Letters from references who hold a Ph.D. degree are preferred.

-Official transcripts and test scores must be sent directly to the Graduate School by the institution and ETS respectively.
-Letters of recommendation and personal essay should be sent directly to CAPPA via email at email@example.com or by postal service, CAPPA RECRUITER, Box 19108, Arlington TX 76019.
-It is the applicant’s responsibility to ensure all application materials are received by February 1.
-Incomplete applications or applications received after the deadline will be deferred.
+Official transcripts and test scores must be sent directly to the Office of Graduate Studies by the institution and ETS respectively.
+Letters of recommendation and personal essay should be sent directly to the College of Architecture, Planning and Public Affairs at firstname.lastname@example.org via email or postal service, at: CAPPA Program - Ph.D. in Urban Planning and Policy (UPPP), Box 19108, Arlington TX 76019.
+It is the applicant’s responsibility to ensure all application materials are received by the application deadline.
+Incomplete applications or applications received after the deadline could be deferred.

 The UPPP program admits doctoral students for Fall semester.
 The application deadline for the UPPP program is February 1st.

 For more information please consult the UTA Catalog.